Azure-Samples/communication-services-virtual-visits-js/README.md

 - **Scheduling powered by Microsoft Bookings**.
 [Configure Bookings](https://aka.ms/virtual-visits) to allow your clients to schedule appointments and receive join links to your own hosted app.
 - **Open source** and customizable meeting UI controls.
 The app is built using [Azure Communication Services UI Library](https://azure.github.io/communication-ui-library/) which has many options for customizing layouts, rendering, and behaviors.
 - **Industry.** A virtual appointment template with pre-selected theme color schemes.
+- **Post Call Surveys**.
+Customizable surveys to collect valuable feedback like quality of services or net promoter score after call ends.

 ## Getting Started